bluehands/Carbon-Aware-Computing/README.md

 We provide a live and ready to use subset of the Carbon Aware SDK.
 The API is available from this location: [https://forecast.carbon-aware-computing.com/](https://forecast.carbon-aware-computing.com/).
 Use the Swagger UI [https://forecast.carbon-aware-computing.com/swagger/UI](https://forecast.carbon-aware-computing.com/swagger/UI) to play around with the API.

+We also provide an endpoint to get the actual grid carbon intensity.
+The API is available from this location: [https://intensity.carbon-aware-computing.com/](https://intensity.carbon-aware-computing.com/).
+Use the Swagger UI [https://intensity.carbon-aware-computing.com/swagger/UI](https://intensity.carbon-aware-computing.com/swagger/UI) to play around with the API.

 ### Registration

 To use the API, you must register to the service submitting a valid eMail-Address.
 Please check the *register* endpoint in the Swagger UI.
 The API-Key is send to this email.
 We will use this address only to inform you about important changes to the service.
+The registration is suitable for both API (Execution Forecast & Grid Carbon Intensity)

 ``` powershell
 curl -X POST "https://forecast.carbon-aware-computing.com/register" -H  "accept: */*" -H  "Content-Type: application/json" -d "{\"mailAddress\":\"someone@example.com\"}"